natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202AV.md

 '''Pros:'''

-* Basically a better armoured [[TTD]]
-** Hull can block at least one HE hit from late game tanks without consequences (unless it was an SPG) ** NERA placement is more solid and turret front is actually almost HEATFS proof, can survive some ATGMs ** The ammo rack is more compact
-** 8 smoke groups
+* Turret front is almost impervious to chemical projectiles, with exceptions to stronger ATGMs commonly found at this BR
+* Blowout panels for the turret bustle, greatly improving survivability
+* 16 smoke grenades firing 2 at a time, for 8 pops in total
-** Has 3 MGs with focused fire to get rid of slow-flying ATGMs
+* Three machine guns with focused fire allows this tank to dispatch slower ATGMs
-* Mobility is great
+* High mobility compared to its contemporaries
+* Most fuel tanks are external

 '''Cons:'''

-* Final ammunition has worse angled penetration than [[TTD]] or [[TAM 2C]]
+* DM33 (105) at its BR may feel underwhelming
-* No thermal scope at rank VI
+* No thermals at rank VI
-* If ammo rack is hit directly through the tank, it is likely that the tank simply explodes; a penetrating hit on either side can render the tank unable to fight regardless
-* The turret roof is not HE proof and it is reasonably easy to hit machine guns above it
+* Turret bustle carries less ammo than other production Leopard 2 variants at 12 shells instead of 15, carrying more will result in detonation of the tank if the secondary ammo stowage is hit.
+* Additional armor plate behind the frontal fuel tank may produce spall if penetrated.
+* Hull armor is inadequate for its BR

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->